Jared Polis: Ballot measures

 In 2006, Polis served as co-chair of Coloradans for Clean Government, a committee that supported Amendment 41, a citizen-initiated ballot measure to ban gifts by registered lobbyists to government officials, establish a $50 annual restriction on gift-giving from non-lobbyists, establish a two-year cooling-off period before former state legislators and statewide elected officials can begin lobbying, and create an independent ethics commission.
 In November 2006, 62.3% of Colorado voters approved the "Ethics in Government" constitutional amendment.

-In 2007, Polis co-chaired the "Building for Our Future" campaign that supported ballot question 3A in the Boulder Valley School District to issue $296.8 million in bonds for the improvement and modernization of aging school facilities—the largest capital construction bond issue in the district's history and the largest school bond proposal in Colorado that year.
-In November 2006, 58% of Boulder Valley School District voters approved the measure.

 In 2014, Polis planned to champion two ballot measures to limit fracking in Colorado by banning drilling near schools and homes and empowering communities to pass their own rules.
 The measures were dropped after he reached a deal with Governor John Hickenlooper to create a task force.
 The absence of the initiatives was seen as a relief to vulnerable Democrats who would have had to take controversial stances on the issue.